-It’s Glyn again – although buried in work lately and busy with family at Christmas, I’ve been thoroughly enjoying the excellent posts from our friends across the globe.
+It’s Glyn again – although buried in work lately, I’ve been thoroughly enjoying the excellent posts from our friends across the globe.

 The obvious solution was to turn the terminal end station into a through station but that meant adding track and a major addition.
 Being a sucker for punishment and quite driven, I decided to take the bull by the horns and re-work the layout!

 I converted a 16’x11′ layout into a 20’x13′ by adding a double main line round the back edge of the layout.
 This meant lengthening the terminal end station on the left by nearly 3′ into a through station looping around behind the old town up a slightly inclined ramp toward the rear of the layout.